elamaran619/amazon-quicksight-user-guide/doc_source/connecting-to-saas-data-sources.md

 Amazon QuickSight documentation is now available on GitHub\.
 If you'd like to make changes to this user guide, you can use GitHub to edit it directly\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/new-data-source-authorize-saas-github.png)

    \(Optional\) If your SaaS account is part of an organizational account, you might be asked to request organization access as part of authorizing Amazon QuickSight\.
-If you want to do this, following the prompts on your SaaS screen, then choose to authorize Amazon QuickSight\.
+If you want to do this, follow the prompts on your SaaS screen, then choose to authorize Amazon QuickSight\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/quicksight/latest/user/images/new-data-source-authorize-saas-github-request-org-access.png)

 1. After authorization is complete, choose a table or object to connect to\.
 Then choose **Select**\.